Rush Limbaugh here in the cutting edge of societal evolution.

 Yes, of course it's part of the mix.

-You know, people are still analyzing the the Trump phenomenon.
+But I've got a couple of really fascinating, you know, people are still analyzing the Trump phenomenon.

 Victor Davis Hanson National Review has a really, really good piece today on that.

-What is it about socialism that's so seductive?
+It's the age-old question, what is it about socialism that's so seductive?

 It's a demonstrable fraud.

-He says that the attraction to socialism and this makes sense, but his points here are unique, and I want to share them with you.
+He says that the attraction to socialism, and this makes sense, but his points here are unique, and I want to share them with you.

 So that and much else still ahead, but we go to the phones now.

-We're gonna start with Jimmy in Tom's River, New Jersey, and as always, I really appreciate your patience in waiting.
+And as always, I really appreciate your patience in waiting.

 How are you?

-It's an inspiration to me through a lot of hard times and a lot about life, and I really do mean that, Rush.
+He's an inspiration to me through a lot of hard times and a lot about life.

-It's not just the uh obligatory uh mega gettos.
+It's not just the obligatory mega giddos.

 Well, thank you very much.

-I appreciate it, I really do.
+I really do.

 I got a couple of quick points.

-Um where they were off was obviously Trump's number, but that leads me into this.
+Where they were off was obviously Trump's number, but that leads me into this.

-Um, there was a massive turnout.
+There was a massive turnout.

 I've been a Trump guy from the beginning, Rush.